logzio/logz-docs/_source/logzio_collections/_security-sources/gsuite.md

 ##### Configure Filebeat

 Open the Filebeat configuration file (the default path `/etc/filebeat/filebeat.yml`) with your preferred text editor.
-Copy and paste the code block below, overwriting the previous contens.
+Copy and paste the code block below, overwriting the previous contents.

 {% include log-shipping/filebeat-input-extension.md %}